24/7 Support Line - Call Now

 • Holistic therapies, like Meditation, mindfulness, exercise, and yoga

-Medication-assisted treatment (MAT) is an evidence-based approach under medical supervision that can be an essential component of different outpatient programs.
+Medication-assisted treatment (MAT) is an evidence-based approach under medical supervision that is an essential component of different outpatient programs.

 It’s always used in conjunction with psychotherapy and helps manage cravings, alleviate withdrawal symptoms, and reduce the risk of relapse.
 Three FDA-approved medications are used: disulfiram, naltrexone, and acamprosate.